matuskalas/carpentrycon-2020/slides.md

 - In the verification time, we would pair learners with helpers and have them test git and Python (not just install, but settings).
 - Verification times also let us practice with the tech with helpers in advance.

 ---

-## "lecture and exercises"

-[not sure this is the right name, it's not quite "filpped classroom", what is it?]

-[AF drafts this, 2 minutes]

-- short lectures and "asynchronous Q&A" in main room
-- exercises more in the breakout rooms among groups

----